milaan9/milaan9/README.md

 <!--<b><p align="center">Pythoneer🐍 | Automation🛠 | Web Scraping⛏</p></b>-->

 ### Hi there 👋
+- 🔭 My area of interest is in Data Analytics & Visulizations.
 - 🌱 I’m a Data Science Lecturer, Tech gadgets lover, Love to find patterns and knowledge from a data, visualization pretty cool huh!
 - 👯 I’m looking to collaborate on *Open Sourced Projects* on **Machine Learning** and **Data Mining**
 - 💬 Ask me about **Machine Learning** and **Data Science** with 🐍 Python (Pytorch, Tensorflow, Sckitlearn) and Matlab